 That’s the sketchy way to get 100k followers but only follow 10 people.
 Sure, you’ll hurt some feelings, but pseudo-celebrity has its price.

 Interesting read: Chris Brogan (legitimate influencer and thought leader) did this back in 2011, partly as an experiment and partly to reduce direct message spam.
-He wrote about his experience here.

 Now let’s move on to some more legitimate ways to grow a Twitter following.